blockfrost/blockfrost.dev/docs/start-building/cardano/cardano.md

 ### Accounts

-Account are represented by a `stake_address` and usually they represent a single wallet, comprised of multiple standard [addresses](#addresses).
+Accounts are represented by a `stake_address` and usually they represent a single wallet, comprised of multiple standard [addresses](#addresses).

 Let's query a Mainnet stake address `stake1u9uz4j024qfud557ucrqw3kqfdndjgaxj7m44x7tamkvmyqzdwe7v`.